Chief Operating Officer, South African Reserve Bank

 He has led numerous studies on payment system functionality, covering all types of payments in over 70 countries.

 Lyle Horsley is the head of fintech at the South African Reserve Bank (SARB) and currently serves as the chairperson of the Intergovernmental Fintech Working Group (IFWG) in South Africa.
 In her current role, areas of focus include crypto assets; open finance; central bank digital currencies; artificial intelligence and tokenisation, and advancing practical explorative projects to understand the policy and regulatory implications of emerging technologies for the financial sector.
-The SARB’s Fintech Unit also co-leads on the IFWG’s Innovation Hub, made of the regulatory guidance unit, the regulatory sandbox and the innovation accelerator.

 Lyle is an admitted attorney and conveyancer in SA and obtained her LLM (cum laude) from the University of Witwatersrand.
 Previously, Lyle worked as a lead policy specialist at the Prudential Authority and clerked for the former Chief Justice of the Constitutional Court of South Africa.